Emma Forster: Granite Island observatory

 Emma's father Ron Forster built a floating underwater observatory in 1989.
 Her father's construction was first used in Port Lincoln, where it assisted the development of the tuna industry.
 It was later sold to Stephen Edwards, who moored it off Granite Island.
 It operated there as a tourist attraction and educational facility from 1997 to 2004.
 In 2015, Forster was revealed to be working as an advisor for Oceanic Victor, a company which intends to re-establish a similar facility off Granite Island.
 The venture intends to offer people the opportunity to swim with Southern bluefin tuna and other marine species, feed fish and observe them underwater.
 The two directors of Oceanic Victor are also the CEO and Operations Manager of Tony's Tuna International, Tony Šantić and Michael "Mick" Dyer.
 Tony Šantić is a long-term friend of Forster's who provided her with a character reference after she was charged after crashing her Mercedes and recording a blood-alcohol level of 0.224% in August 2006.
 She returned to the road in March 2007 with a provisional driver's license.

 Great white sharks

 Forster has co-managed her father's business, Calypso Star Charters, which offers shark cage diving experiences to tourists.
 Forster's partner David "Bucky" Buckland has encountered many great white sharks while diving for abalone.
 In 2013 Forster said of Great white sharks:"The sharks are like rabbits now.
 They can breed and no one can catch them."

 Early life

 Forster grew up on Fleurieu Peninsula, where she attended Rapid Bay Primary School and Yankalilla Area School.
 She undertook a Rotary Youth Exchange to Japan in 1993, at the age of 17.

 In September 2020 Emma was named as one of the 10 Most Powerful People in Port Lincoln.

+Emma and David share a daughter Zoe who was born in 2015.